nahcol10/GPT-2-From-Scratch/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License
-*(You'll need to create a `LICENSE` file with the MIT license text if you choose this license)*

 ## Acknowledgements
 This project is inspired by the desire to understand LLMs from first principles and builds upon common knowledge and resources available in the deep learning community.
 (If this is based on a specific book, course, or paper, it's good to mention it here).